usert5432/calo-ddpm/README.md

 ## Environment

-This code was developed and tested in the offficial `pytorch` container `pytorch_1.12.1-cuda11.3-cudnn8-runtime`.
-An environment, similar to that container can be setup with conda, using the provided configuration:
+This code was developed and tested in the official `pytorch` container `pytorch_1.12.1-cuda11.3-cudnn8-runtime`.
+An environment similar to that container can be set up with conda, using the provided configuration:

 ```bash
 conda env create -f contrib/conda_env.yaml